smrfeld/beyond-gitfolio/README.md

 ### To-Do

-1. Light mode
+1. Blog is not tested and probably broken.
-2. Load config into gui.
+2. Ability to reorganize sections.